|

 wandering bottlenecks from time to time.

-In this instance it is most likely a case of wandering large batches.
-Large batches will hold themselves up at
+In this instance it is most likely a case of wandering large

-slow process stages.
-Reduce the
+themselves up at slow process stages.

-the people in the process have the best idea of where the constraint might
+people in the process have the best idea of where the constraint might

 be.
 If all else fails then just